 - (2) The student conduct officer may impose a summary suspension if there is probable cause to believe that the respondent: - (a) Has violated any provision of the code of conduct; and - (b) Presents an immediate danger to the health, safety, or welfare of members of the college community; or - (c) Poses an ongoing threat of substantial disruption of, or interference with, the operations of the college. - (3) Notice.
 Any respondent who has been summarily suspended shall be served with oral or written notice of the summary suspension.
-If oral notice is given, a written notification shall be served on the respondent within two (2) calendar business days of the oral notice. - (4) The written notification shall be entitled "Notice of Summary Suspension" and shall include:

-- (a) The reasons for imposing the summary suspension, including a description of the conduct giving rise to the summary suspension and reference to the provisions of the student conduct code or the law allegedly violated; - (b) The date, time, and location when the respondent must appear before the conduct review officer for a hearing on the summary suspension; and - (c) The conditions, if any, under which the respondent may physically access the campus or communicate with members of the campus community.
-If the respondent has been trespassed from the campus, a notice against trespass shall be included that warns the student that his or her privilege to enter into or remain on college premises has been withdrawn, that the respondent shall be considered trespassing and subject to arrest for criminal trespass if the respondent enters the college campus other than to meet with the student conduct officer or conduct review officer, or to attend a disciplinary hearing. - (5) The conduct review officer shall conduct a hearing on the summary suspension as soon as practicable after imposition of the summary suspension.

-If the respondent chooses to appeal the summary suspension, the conduct review officer shall conduct a hearing on the summary suspension as soon as practicable after imposition of the summary suspension.

-- (a) During the summary suspension hearing, the issue before the conduct review officer is whether there is probable cause to believe that the summary suspension should be continued pending the conclusion of disciplinary proceedings and/or whether the summary suspension should be less restrictive in scope; - (b) The respondent shall be afforded an opportunity to explain why summary suspension should not be continued while disciplinary proceedings are pending or why the summary suspension should be less restrictive in scope; - (c) If the student fails to appear at the designated hearing time, the conduct review officer may order that the summary suspension remain in place pending the conclusion of the disciplinary proceedings; - (d) As soon as practicable following the hearing, the conduct review officer shall issue a written decision, which shall include a brief explanation for any decision continuing and/or modifying the summary suspension and notice of any right to appeal; and

-- (e) To the extent permissible under applicable law, the conduct review officer shall provide a copy of the decision to all persons or offices, who may be bound or protected by it. - (6) In cases involving allegations of sexual misconduct, the complainant shall be notified that a summary suspension has been imposed on the same day that the summary suspension notice is served on the respondent.
+If oral notice is given, a written notification shall be served on the respondent within two (($\frac{business}{}$)) calendar days of the oral notice. - (4) The written notification shall be entitled "Notice of Summary Suspension" and shall include: - (a) The reasons for imposing the summary suspension, including a description of the conduct giving rise to the summary suspension and reference to the provisions of the student conduct code or the law allegedly violated; - (b) The date, time, and location when the respondent must appear before the conduct review officer for a hearing on the summary suspension; and - (c) The conditions, if any, under which the respondent may physically access the campus or communicate with members of the campus community.
+If the respondent has been trespassed from the campus, a notice against trespass shall be included that warns the student that his or her privilege to enter into or remain on college premises has been withdrawn, that the respondent shall be considered trespassing and subject to arrest for criminal trespass if the respondent enters the college campus other than to meet with the student conduct officer or conduct review officer, or to attend a disciplinary hearing. - (5) (($\overline{\text{If the respondent chooses to appeal the summary suspension,}$)) The conduct review officer shall conduct a hearing on the summary suspension as soon as practicable after imposition of the summary suspension. - (a) During the summary suspension hearing, the issue before the conduct review officer is whether there is probable cause to believe that the summary suspension should be continued pending the conclusion of disciplinary proceedings and/or whether the summary suspension should be less restrictive in scope; - (b) The respondent shall be afforded an opportunity to explain why summary suspension should not be continued while disciplinary proceedings are pending or why the summary suspension should be less restrictive in scope; - (c) If the student fails to appear at the designated hearing time, the conduct review officer may order that the summary suspension remain in place pending the conclusion of the disciplinary proceedings; - (d) As soon as practicable following the hearing, the conduct review officer shall issue a written decision, which shall include a brief explanation for any decision continuing and/or modifying the summary suspension and notice of any right to appeal; and - (e) To the extent permissible under applicable law, the conduct review officer shall provide a copy of the decision to all persons or offices, who may be bound or protected by it. - (6) In cases involving allegations of sexual misconduct, the complainant shall be notified that a summary suspension has been imposed on the same day that the summary suspension notice is served on the respondent.
 The college will also provide the complainant with timely notice of any subsequent changes to the summary suspension order.

-[Statutory Authority: Chapter 34.05 RCW, RCW 28B.50.140(13), 20 U.S.C. § 1092(f) and Title IX of the Education Amendments of 1972, 20 U.S.C. § 1681 et seq.
-WSR 20-24-034, § 132Y-125-060, filed 11/20/20, effective 12/21/20.
-Statutory Authority: RCW 28B.50.140(13) and Federal statutes - Title IX, 20 U.S.C. § 1681 et seq.; VAWA, 42 U.S.C. § 13925; Edmonds CC Board of Trustees Resolution No. 15-5-2.
-WSR 15-12-068, § 132Y-125-060, filed 5/29/15, effective 6/29/15.]

-DISCIPLINE PROCEDURES FOR CASES INVOLVING ALLEGATIONS OF SEXUAL MISCONDUCT
+((DISCIPLINE)) PROCEDURES FOR CASES INVOLVING ALLEGATIONS OF SEXUAL MISCONDUCT